CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 + Which aspects of mobility are made possible by WLANs?
-+ Which functions or applications should be provided or supported by WLAN usage (eg voice over WLAN, media broadcasting, collaboration, videoconferencing, guest access / hotspot, integration of mobile devices, client network segmentation)?
++ Which functions or applications should be provided or supported by the WLAN usage (eg Voice over WLAN, Media Broadcasting, Collaboration, Videoconferencing, Guest Access / Hotspot, Integration of Mobile Devices, Client Network Segmentation)?
 + Which business processes can be optimized by using WLANs?